 Visit Members & Employers on pensions.org, or speak with your church treasurer or benefits administrator for details about participating in the Benefits Plan.

 Employees who are not ministers of the Word and Sacrament and who are scheduled to work a minimum of 20 hours a week are eligible for menu options.

-If you are a minister who is not in an installed position, your employer chooses whether to provide you with Pastor's Participation or offer you menu options.
+If you are a minister who is not in an installed position and you are regularly scheduled to work at least 20 hours per week, your employer chooses whether to provide you with Pastor's Participation or offer you menu options.

 There is no work-hour minimum for ministers or other employees to participate in the Retirement Savings Plan of the Presbyterian Church (U.S.A.) if the employer offers it.

 Installed pastors are covered under Pastor's Participation, according to Section G-2.0804 of the Book of Order, regardless of the number of hours they are scheduled to work.
 Employers choose whether to provide Pastor's Participation to other ministers who are scheduled to work at least 20 hours a week.
 Under Pastor's Participation, employers contribute 100 percent of the medical, pension, and death and disability dues and may share the costs of optional benefits.

 If you are a seminary student, you may be able to purchase Medical Plan coverage.
 See the Attending Seminary page for information.